vlukiyanov/blog/content/posts/data-from-apis-parsing-data-science.md

     return requests.get(url.update_query(get_id_key())).text
 ```

 This first `@retry` will catch the `RateLimitException` and retry every second for a maximum of 60 seconds, the second `@retry` will soak up `requests` errors; we assume these are disjoint.
-With limits and retries implemented, the extract part of our code should be able to run unsupervised, so we are able to gather any data we need for our analysis.
+With limits and retries implemented, this part of our code should be able to run unsupervised, so we are able to gather any data we need for our analysis.

 # Parsing with `pydantic` and loading with `pandas`